moja-global/community-website/website/community/Mentorship.md

 title: Mentorship
 ---

 Help fight climate change from your keyboard! moja global specialises in software for monitoring greenhouse gas emissions and removals from land use and landuse change.
-We participate in various mentorship programs which offers a generous stipend and an exceptional working experience to contributors.
+We participate in various mentorship programs which offer a generous stipend and an exceptional working experience to contributors.
 We also assist new contributors with the software development process, learning how to collaborate with others and how to get the most out of the software development lifecycle.

 ## Outreachy Internships

 [Outreachy](https://www.outreachy.org/) provides paid, remote, three-month internships to applicants who identify themselves as women (both cis and trans), trans men, non-binary people, and genderqueer.
-The aim of this internship is to support diversity in Free and Open Source Software (FOSS) and uplift the under-represented sections of the society.
+The aim of this internship is to support diversity in Free and Open Source Software (FOSS) and uplift the under-represented sections of society.

-The Outreachy internship at moja global for the December 2021 to March 2022 round will be coordinated by [Andrew O'Reilly-Nugent](https://github.com/aornugent).
+The Outreachy internship at moja global for December 2021 to March 2022 round will be coordinated by [Andrew O'Reilly-Nugent](https://github.com/aornugent).

 ### Current Project: **Climate change: extend models of forest carbon pools**.